xiaofant/486Project/README.md

 Lastly, this file includes a function used to compare the results of our model to the 2016 Presidential Election results, and calculate our model's accuracy.

 ### friendship.py, get_follower_id.py
+These files were used to create the followers metric briefly mentioned in train.py; this metric would allow us to see if users were following well-known conservative or liberal users.
+Although we were not able to use this metric due to API restrictions, we tried to implement these functions in a few different ways and kept the files in case we decide to re-visit this metric in the future.

 ### 486project.py
 This file contains the main() of our project.
 It handles different command line arguments (as mentioned above in 'Running the Program') to test our system.